ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ---

 ## Next Steps
 - Explore more advanced queries and graph analytics in Neo4j.
 - Try integrating additional datasets or expanding your graph model.
+For guidance, see the [Basics](https://biocypher.org/BioCypher/learn/tutorials/tutorial001_basics/) tutorial.
 - Review the [BioCypher documentation](https://biocypher.org/) for deeper insights.

 ## Feedback & Contributions